Mallick17/AWS-CloudWatch/README.md

 ## CloudWatch Logs

-**Overview and Basics:**
+**Overview and Fundamentals:**
-CloudWatch Logs is a service that lets you monitor, store, and access log files from AWS resources like EC2 instances and Lambda functions.
-It’s great for centralizing logs for easy viewing and analysis, helping you troubleshoot issues or audit activities.
+Amazon CloudWatch Logs enables monitoring, storing, and accessing log files from AWS resources such as Amazon EC2 instances, AWS Lambda functions, and AWS CloudTrail.
+It centralizes logs from systems, applications, and AWS services in a scalable service, offering features for viewing, searching, filtering, archiving logs securely, and querying with a powerful query language.
+Logs are divided into two classes: Standard (full features) and Infrequent Access (lower ingestion charges, subset of Standard capabilities).
+For details, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

 **Creating and Configuring Log Groups:**

-- You can create a log group through the AWS Management Console by going to CloudWatch > Log groups > Actions > Create log group, entering a name, and setting it up.
+- **Creation Methods:** Log groups can be created via the AWS Management Console, AWS CLI, or during CloudWatch Logs agent installation on EC2 instances.
+To create via console, navigate to [https://console.aws.amazon.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/), select Log groups, choose Actions > Create log group, enter a name, and create.
+CLI command example: `aws logs create-log-group --log-group-name MyLogGroup`.
-- Configure retention settings, which default to indefinite but can be set to expire after, say, 30 days, via the console by selecting the log group and editing the retention.
+- **Retention Settings:** Default retention is indefinite, adjustable between 10 years and 1 day.
+Change via console: Select log group, choose Actions > Edit retention setting, set period (e.g., 30 days).
+Takes up to 72 hours for log events to delete after reaching retention.
-- Tagging is supported, with a maximum of 50 tags per log group, useful for organizing and managing access.
+- **Tagging:** Add tags during creation or later, with a maximum of 50 tags per log group.
+Use AWS CLI commands like `aws logs tag-resource` for tagging, with key restrictions (1-128 Unicode characters, values 0-255, cannot start with "aws:").
+See [Working with log groups and log streams](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) for CLI and API details.

 **Setting Up Log Streams:**

-- Log streams are sequences of log events from the same source, like an EC2 instance.
-They’re automatically created when a resource starts sending logs to CloudWatch, or you can set them up manually for custom applications using agents or SDKs.
+- A log stream is a sequence of log events sharing the same source, belonging to one log group, with no limit on the number of streams per group.
+Automatically received from AWS services or sent using methods like the CloudWatch Logs agent or SDKs.
+For EC2, install the agent as an RPM (e.g., `sudo yum install -y awslogs` for Amazon Linux), ensuring logs are sent to the specified log stream.

 **Searching and Filtering Log Data:**

-- Use the console to view logs by selecting a log group and stream, then filter using the search field for quick lookups.
+- **Console Search:** View logs by navigating to [https://console.aws.amazon.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/), selecting Log groups, choosing a group and stream, and using the search field for filtering.
+Specify time ranges (Absolute or Relative, e.g., last 24 hours) and switch between UTC and local time zone.
-- For deeper analysis, CloudWatch Logs Insights offers a query language for interactive searching, helping you find specific log patterns or errors.
+- **CloudWatch Logs Insights:** Use for interactive search and analysis, with a query language, sample queries, autocompletion, and field discovery.
+Create field indexes to improve query performance and reduce scan volume.
+Use Live Tail for near real-time viewing, filtering, and highlighting of ingested logs.
+See [Analyzing log data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) for query examples.

 **Example:**
 To create a log group with 30-day retention using AWS CLI: